 All of our products are designed, prototyped and produced at our Atelier in Kildare.
 Interested in all areas of craft, the timber buildings that house the Atelier were also designed and made by Garvan de Bruir.

-Most of the DE BRUIR collection of bags and accessories in bridle leather are made in this building.
-Full to the brim with hand tools, templates, cutting benches and sewing machines – it is a cobblers dream.
+The DE BRUIR collection of bags and accessories in bridle leather are made in this building.
+Full to the brim with hand tools, templates, cutting benches and sewing machines.

 Upstairs are more sewing and skiving machines allowing flexibility under times of high demand.
 This upper section also houses the components waiting for assembly.

-This workshop is the main hive of the deBruir complex – here you will find a treasure trove of tools, designs and leather innovations that have been gathered and cooked up by Garvan over the years.
-It is also a favourite haunt of a particularly fluffy and adorable regular customer – Teddy.
+This workshop is the main hive of the DE BRUIR complex – here you will find a treasure trove of tools, designs and leather innovations that have been gathered and refined by Garvan over the years.
+Other buildings hold the leather store rooms, patterns, templates, dies and more machinery.

 A series of punches are in the leather holsters on the wall.
 Some cut holes of different diameter, some make slots of different lengths for a selection of buckle sizes.

 There are varying widths of end-punches which will cut an even round or a point in the end of a strap.